janjongboom/mbed-simulator/README.md

 ## Architecture

 The C++ HAL is in `mbed-simulator-hal`.
-This HAL reflects the Mbed C++ HAL, with most header files exactly the same as their Mbed OS counterparts.
-Sometimes this is not possible, as there is implementation details in the headers.
-One such example is `DigitalOut` which sets up pins using Mbed C HAL, which is not available.
-The implementation of the headers (`.cpp` files) contains the mapping to the JS HAL.
+This HAL reflects the Mbed C++ HAL, with most header- and source files exactly the same as their Mbed OS counterparts.
+The C++ HAL maps into the JS HAL (in `targets`), which implements the Mbed C API for compatibility.

 The JS HAL lives in `viewer/js-hal`, and dispatches events around between JS UI components and C++ HAL.
 It implements an event bus to let the UI subscribe to events from C++.
+For instance, see `js-hal/gpio.js` for GPIO and IRQ handling.

 UI lives in `viewer/js-ui`, and handles UI events, and only communicates with JS HAL.